Harvard-Yale game delayed at halftime by student protest

 After about an hour, police formed a line and moved forward, from the Yale sideline toward the Harvard sideline.
 A protest leader encouraged all "internationals" to leave.
 An agreement was reached to escort the remainders off, with one police officer to every two protesters.

-Those who did not leave then -- perhaps one or two dozen -- were informed by Yale Police Chief Ronnell Higgins that they would be arrested.
+Those who did not leave then — perhaps one or two dozen — were informed by Higgins that they would be arrested.
+Asked how many people were taken into custody, Higgins referred questions to the police public information officer.
+Calls to Yale and New Haven police were not immediately returned.

-With Yale hoping to clinch an Ivy League title, Harvard led 15-3 at halftime.
+With Yale hoping to clinch an Ivy League title, Harvard led 15-3 at halftime and opened a 29-19 lead after three quarters.
+The Crimson led 36-22 with about seven minutes left in the game, and most of the 44,989 in the announced crowd had left.

+Yale rallied with two touchdowns in the final 88 seconds to force overtime in the game, which started at noon and was still going when the sun set in New Haven at 4:26 p.m.

 Comments